nt74/mcr-srt-streamer/README.md

     -   **File:** Stream local `.ts` files from the `media/` directory.
     -   **UDP Multicast:** Ingest streams from IPTV multicast sources declared in `app/data/iptv_channels.json`[cite: 1], with selectable network interface (`Auto` chooses OS default).
     -   **Colorbar Generator:** Stream internally generated 720p50 or 1080i25 PAL color bars (SMPTE pattern) with a 1000Hz sine audio tone, suitable for testing SRT links without an external source.
+-   **SMPTE 2022-7 Seamless Protection Output:** Create redundant RTP streams sent via SRT with identical SSRC and timestamps for seamless protection (see dedicated section below for details).
 -   **GStreamer Pipeline Details:**
     -   Inputs from local files or multicast via `filesrc` or `udpsrc`.
 For Colorbars, `videotestsrc` and `audiotestsrc` are used, outputting to an internal UDP multicast relay[cite: 3].
     -   Transport Stream parsing via `tsparse` (for file/multicast/colorbar inputs before SRT sink) with: